itsmattking/net.js/README.md

 ----

 The JSON client is similar to AJAX, but does a little processing on the request to serialize and deserialize JSON objects.
-The JSON client is handy for talking to APIs that speak in pure JSON.
+Instead of passing back the request, it expects the endpoint you are talking with to return a JSON object, and it will deserialize it and pass it to your success function.

 	net.json.get({